Bhaskar1612/VizCity/README.md

 Navigate to the frontend directory:

 sh
-Copy code
-cd ../frontend
+- cd ../frontend

-Install the required packages:
+#### Install the required packages:

 sh
-Copy code
-npm install
+- npm install
-Start the React development server:
+- Start the React development server:

 sh
-Copy code
+- Copy code
-npm start
+- npm start
-Usage
+- Usage
-Open your browser and navigate to http://localhost:3000.
+- Open your browser and navigate to http://localhost:3000.
-Enter the name of the city you want information about.
+- Enter the name of the city you want information about.
-Get comprehensive information about the city, including weather, news, and more.
+- Get comprehensive information about the city, including weather, news, and more.

 ## API Endpoints